-Penne Arrabbiata is an Italian pasta dish with penne noodles in a spicy tomato based sauce with fresh parmesan, basil and parsley.
-This simple Italian Pasta dish is one of my favorites, and it only takes 20 minutes to make!
+Penne Arrabbiata is an Italian pasta recipe with penne noodles in a spicy tomato based sauce with fresh parmesan, basil and parsley.
+This simple Italian Pasta dish is an excellent vegetarian dish and it only takes 20 minutes to make!

 Guys, it’s day 2 of my sharing another favorite dish from our recent trip to Europe!
 (Has anyone had a chance to try the French Croque Monsieur I shared last week?!
 Wow, those are soo good!)